Chant II: Related albums

 Chant II was not the first follow-up to Chant, as Chant Noël: Chants For The Holiday Season was released 1 November 1994.

-Chant II was followed by Chant III on 17 September 1996.
+Chant II was followed by Chant III on 17 September 1996, which itself was followed by Chant IV - The Millenium in 1997 as performed by Schola Cantorum of Cologne.

 In 2004, Chant was re-issued along with Chant II as Chant: The Anniversary Edition by Angel/EMI Classics.